Fred: Prostate Cancer Survivor

 Dedicated to tomorrow's faith

 My urologist told me that surgery would be the best treatment for me since I was still young and healthy.
 I didn’t even realize that I had other options at the time.
 However, the thought of having surgery caused me to pause and seek out more information.
 This information led me to Yale Cancer Center.
 They reviewed different treatment options with me and decided that radiation therapy would be just as effective without the need for surgery.
-After discussing the treatment plan with my oncologist, Dr. Martin, I decided radiation seed implants were the most appropriate treatment for me.
+After discussing the treatment plan with my urologist, Thomas Martin, MD, Assistant Professor of Clinical Urology, I decided radiation seed implants were the most appropriate treatment for me.

 Doctors can tell you about side effects that may occur, but you don’t really know until you experience them.
 The side effects of my treatment were worse than I had expected.
 You can’t focus on the bad though, it is the price you pay to be cured, and that was a price I was willing to pay.
 Staying informed and being aware of your options is so important during treatment.
-Attending support groups at Yale Cancer Center taught me what questions to ask my doctors and about new treatments available.
-I attend all the Lecture Series that Yale Cancer Center gives because they provide important information that is relevant to my care.
+Attending support groups at Smilow Cancer Hospital taught me what questions to ask my doctors and about new treatments available.
+I attend all of the patient events offered through Smilow and Yale Cancer Center and the survivorship programs because they provide important information that is relevant to my care.
 I knew nothing about cancer coming into this experience and have emerged informed and ready to help others.

 I tell all the guys I grew up with to get their blood work done and to keep track of their PSA.
 No one ever talked about cancer when I was growing up.
-Now it is in the media all the time and there are places like Yale Cancer Center that distribute information for people.
+Now it is in the media all the time.
 I’ve learned that you can’t force people to seek help or become informed; you can only do your best to share what you have learned and raise awareness.
 It’s up to you to keep track of your own health and write your own story.

 While I was being monitored for my prostate cancer, the doctors discovered I had developed a tumor on my kidney.
 The good news was they had caught it so early that I wouldn’t need drug treatment.
 They were able to remove a small portion of my kidney and the tumor with it.
 God and my faith had a lot to do with my recovery.
 I know that God intervened and I feel so blessed.
 One of the most amazing things that happened during my treatment was when Dr. Martin came to speak at my church.
 It meant a lot that he cared enough to come and educate my community.
 My minister was shocked to learn I understood all the medical terms.
 I definitely consider Dr. Martin a close friend.